 The Company uses foreign currency forward contracts to mitigate variability in gains and losses generated from the re-measurement of certain monetary assets and liabilities denominated in foreign currencies and to offset certain operational exposures from the impact of changes in foreign currency exchange rates.
 These derivatives are carried at fair value with changes recorded in interest income and other, net in the consolidated statements of operations.
 Changes in the fair value of these derivatives are largely offset by re-measurement of the underlying assets and liabilities.
 Cash flows from such derivatives are classified as operating activities.
-The derivatives have maturities of approximately 30, 60, 210 and 240 days.
+The derivatives have maturities of approximately 30 days.

-The following table summarizes the Company's outstanding derivative instruments on a gross basis as recorded in its consolidated balance sheets as of January 2, 2016 and January 3, 2015:
+The following table summarizes the Company's outstanding derivative instruments on a gross basis as recorded in its consolidated balance sheets as of December 31, 2016 and January 2, 2016:

-Notional Amounts Derivative Assets Derivative Liabilities Derivative Instrument January 2, 2016 January 3, 2015 Janua 201 • / , January 3, 2015 January 2, 2016 January 3, 2015 Balance Sheet Line Fair Value Balance Sheet Line Fair Value Balance Sheet Line Fair Value Balance Sheet Line Fair Value Undesignated Hedges: Forward Foreign Currency (II n thousan Contracts \$924 \$2,647 (a) \$1 (a) \$10 (b) \$4 (b) \$4 Total Hedges \$924 \$2,647 \$1 \$10 \$4 \$4
+Notional Amounts Derivative Assets Derivative Liabilities Derivative Instrument December 31, 2016 January 2, 2016 December 31, Ja 2016 January 2, 2016 December 31, 2016 January 2, 2016 Balance Sheet Line Fair Value Balance Sheet Line Fair Value Balance Sheet Line Fair Value Balance Sheet Line Fair Value (In t housands s) Undesignated Hedges: Forward Foreign Currency Contracts \$1,146 \$924 (a) \$ (a) \$1 (b) \$8 (b) \$4 Total Hedges \$1,146 \$924 \$- \$1 \$8 \$4

-(a) Prepaid expenses and other current assets

-(b) Other accrued liabilities
+- (a) Prepaid expenses and other current assets - (b) Other accrued liabilities

-10. Equity
+9. Equity